Massive Kabul truck bomb kills 80, wounds hundreds - Nigeria Today

 It was not immediately clear what the target was.
 But the attack underscores spiralling insecurity in Afghanistan, where a military beset by soaring casualties and desertions is struggling to beat back the insurgents.
 Over a third of the country is outside government control.

-More than an hour after the explosion, ambulances were still taking the wounded to hospital and officials were pulling bodies from the rubble as firefighters struggled to control blazes in several buildings.
+Hours after the explosion ambulances were still at the scene as rescue workers were digging bodies from the rubble.

-The interior ministry said in a statement that at least 64 people had been killed and 320 wounded, including women and children.
+“Unfortunately the toll has reached 80 martyred (killed) and over 300 wounded, including many women and children,” said health ministry spokesman Waheed Majroh, adding the figures would continue to climb as more bodies are pulled from the debris.

-A suicide bomber detonated an explosives-packed vehicle in Zanbaq Square around 08:30 am, the ministry said in a statement.
-“More than 50 vehicles were either destroyed or damaged.”
+The interior ministry, which put the number of wounded at 320, said a suicide bomber had detonated an explosives-packed vehicle in Zanbaq Square around 8:30 am.
+“More than 50 vehicles were either destroyed or damaged,” it said in a statement.

-Authorities warned the toll could yet rise.
-“They are still bringing bodies and wounded people to hospitals,” senior health ministry spokesman Ismael Kawoosi told AFP.
+The ministry called on Kabul residents to donate blood, saying hospitals were in “dire need”.

-The interior ministry was calling on Kabul residents to donate blood, saying hospitals were in “dire need”.
+There was no immediate claim of responsibility.
+The Taliban — currently in the midst of their annual “spring offensive” — tweeted that they were not involved and “strongly condemn” the attack.

-There was no immediate claim of responsibility, but the attack came as the resurgent Taliban step up their annual “spring offensive”.
+The insurgent group rarely claims responsibility for attacks that kill large numbers of civilians.

 Manpreet Vohra, India’s envoy to Afghanistan, told the Times Now television channel the bomb went off around 100 metres from India’s embassy, one of several in the area.